questions about the south downs way annual walk ?

-There is no accommodation provided during the event.
+There is no accommodation provided along The South Downs during the event.
 Most local people will return home at the end of each day to family or friends.

 Those coming from further afield usually book accommodation in either Arundel or Chichester for the full seven or nine days.
 These websites may help:-